Key takeaways

 Review generation and reputation management

 Your Google rating directly affects how many calls you get.
 Businesses with fewer than 20 reviews or a rating below 4.5 stars lose an estimated 30% of potential leads to better-reviewed competitors, according to BrightLocal's 2025 Local Consumer Review Survey.
-Yet most job management platforms have no review automation at all.
+Review automation is where plan tiers differ most, so check whether yours includes it and on which plan.

-Workflow automation can trigger a review request via SMS 2 hours after a job is marked complete — when the customer is happiest.
+Automated review requests can trigger a review request via SMS 2 hours after a job is marked complete, when the customer is happiest.
 The message includes a direct link to your Google review page.
 Businesses using automated review requests typically grow from 15 to 80+ reviews within 6 months.

 Website chatbots and instant engagement

 More than half of enquiries now come through your website, not the phone.
 If your site has a contact form and nothing else, you are losing the visitors who want instant answers.
-Job management software does not touch your website experience.
+Website engagement generally sits outside what a job management tool is built to do.

-A properly configured chatbot answers common questions about your services, pricing, and availability 24/7 — then captures the visitor's details for follow-up.
+A properly configured website chatbot for instant answers answers common questions about your services, pricing, and availability 24/7, then captures the visitor's details for follow-up.
 It is not a replacement for a phone call, but it catches the leads who would have bounced without engaging.

 A side-by-side comparison